-Emergency medicine places high demands on the used devices: They have to be resistant to falls, dust, water splashes, and extreme temperatures as well as easy to disinfect and portable so that they are easily carried in rescue missions.
-They need a long-lasting battery, the displayed content must be legible in sunlight, and the audio output has to be loud enough for noisy situations or to address hearing impaired patients.
+Emergency medicine places high demands on the used devices: they have to be resistant to falls, dust, water splashes, extreme temperatures, easy to disinfect and portable so that they are easily carried in rescue missions.
+They need a long-lasting battery, the displayed content must be legible in sunlight and the audio output has to be loud enough for noisy situations or to address hearing impaired patients.
 Different smartphones and tablets and accessories were discussed and tested with the paramedics and the software designers.